Utah prisoner of war massacre: Aftermath

 The victims were buried with full military honors at Fort Douglas Cemetery on July 12.
 They were dressed in khaki American uniforms, but there were no flags on the caskets because the Flag of Nazi Germany had been banned and there was no new German flag available at that time.
 Each casket was adorned with two wreaths made from roses, gardenias, and carnations.
 Fifteen prisoners from Salina attended the memorial.
 A seventeen-member choir from the Ogden camp sang "Song from the Monks", "Good Comrade", and "Down in the Valley".
 American soldiers made sure no Nazi songs were sung.
 A second service was held for Friedrich Ritter who died in the hospital July 14.
-There were significant delays in notifying family members about the dead prisoners, and legal loopholes made it difficult for family members to receive financial compensation from the deaths.
+There were significant delays in notifying family members about the dead prisoners, and legal obstacles made it difficult for family members to receive financial compensation from the deaths.
 The wounded soldiers were sent back to Germany when they were deemed healthy enough for the journey.
 A German agreement with the U.S. government prevented wounded prisoners from getting American compensation from their injuries, and they were only entitled to the same benefits offered for German veterans.
 A statue called the German War Memorial has been placed at the cemetery.
 In 1988, the German Air Force funded the refurbishment of the statue.
 A ceremony was held on Volkstrauertag, the German national day of mourning, and two of the prisoners who were wounded in 1945 attended.

 On November 12, 2016, a museum on the site of Camp Salina was opened to the public.
 The Utah prisoner of war massacre is known as the largest killing of enemy prisoners in the United States during World War II.